-3 Summary of non-methane hydrocarbon concentrations and emissions
+3 Summary of non methane hydrocarbon concentrations and emissions

-- To determine the relative emissions of NMHCs from biomass burning over other sources it is necessary to identify case studies where the overwhelming contributor to NMHC abundance is from a burning event.
-There are two major means of achieving this.
-The first is to make a case-by-case examination of data and assign data as being either "i" or "out" of a biomass burning plume.
+To determine the relative emissions of NMHCs from biomass burning in comparison to other sources it is necessary to identify case studies where the overwhelming contributor to NMHC abundance is from a burning event.
+This approach is needed so that any calculated emission ratio based on the behaviour of NMHC against CO is not influenced by, for example, non-combustion emissions of the NMHC.
+We do not attempt to derive emission strength for any other source, other than biomass burning.
+In our later modelling activities we draw on published emission values for non-biomass burning sources.
+There are two major means of achieving a filtering for biomass burning data.
+The first is to make a caseby-case examination of data and assign data as being either "in" or "out" of a biomass burning plume.
 This works well where plumes are very distinct.
-The other means is to assign a threshold or filter for certain tracers of biomass - burning and thus categorize all data above the filter threshold as having attributes of plume.
+The other means is to assign a threshold or filter for certain tracers of biomass burning and thus categorize all data above the filter threshold as having the attributes of a biomass burning plume.
 In this paper we use the latter approach since on many occasions plume edges were indistinct, and the averaging of WAS samples smoothed across plume boundaries.
-The NMHCs and CO in this study have been categorized into three classes: (i) observations made in background air, as defined by CO <200 ppb; (ii) observations made in clearly identifiable biomass burning plumes (CO >200 ppb, plume confirmed
+The NMHCs and CO in this study have been categorized into three classes: (i) observations made in background air, as defined by CO < 200 ppb; (ii) observations made in clearly identifiable biomass burning plumes (CO > 200 ppb, plume confirmed by presence of furan and furfural by in-flight GC-MS) and (iii) observations made in anthropogenic plumes (CO > 200 ppb, no biomass burning tracers by GC-MS. Classifications (i) and (ii) are summarised in Table 1, along with the highest plume mixing ratios for all observed NMHCs.
+In practice, the very high NMHC and CO values in biomass burning plumes dominate the slopes obtained from subsequent NMHC - CO plots, and changing the thresholds, for example to 175, 150 or 125 ppb CO has no significant impact on the slopes obtained.